apache/arrow/docs/source/developers/reviewing.rst

 A user can ask to become a collaborator or can be proposed by another community member when they have been collaborating in the project for a period of time.
-Collaborations can be but are not limited to: creating Pull requests, answering questions, creating issues, reviewing PRs, etcetera.
+Collaborations can be but are not limited to: creating PRs, answering questions, creating issues, reviewing PRs, etcetera.

 In order to propose someone as a collaborator you must create a PR adding the user to